Cecil Shorts: College career

 During his freshman season, Shorts suffered an injury that kept him from playing the entire year.
 In 2007, he was the backup quarterback, along with Kurt Rocco, to Greg Micheli, but was 16 of 24 passing for 209 yards, made 12 receptions, three for a touchdown, for 289 and ran for 108 yards with two touchdowns in 14 games played.
 Shorts switched to wide receiver after Pierre Garçon graduated, and immediately became the top receiver for Mount Union.
 In 2008, Shorts caught 77 passes for 1,484 yards and 23 touchdowns, which set an Ohio Athletic Conference record.
 Shorts helped Mount Union win their 10th NCAA Division III National Championship, at Amos Alonzo Stagg Bowl XXXVI.

 In 2009, he was named the D3Football.com National Offensive Player of the Year after recording 100 receptions for 1,736 yards with 19 touchdowns.
 For his efforts, he earned Associated Press first-team Little All-America honors following the season.
-In the 2009 NCAA Division III National Football Championship on December 19, 2009 against the UW–Whitewater Warhawks, Shorts caught 10 passes for 185 yards and two touchdowns.
+In the 2009 NCAA Division III National Football Championship on December 19, 2009, against the UW–Whitewater Warhawks, Shorts caught 10 passes for 185 yards and two touchdowns.
 The Purple Raiders lost, however, by a score of 38–28.

 In 2010, Shorts' play was hampered by an ankle injury that prevented him from playing in three games.
 He finished the season with 18 receiving touchdowns, three return touchdowns and one rushing touchdown.
 He earned Associated Press first-team Little All-America honors for the second consecutive year following the season.
 Shorts had 4,705 receiving yards for 63 touchdowns in his career.
-He was considered a top wide receiver prospect in the 2011 NFL Draft.
+He was considered a top wide receiver prospect in the 2011 NFL draft.

 Professional career

 Jacksonville Jaguars

-Shorts was drafted by the Jacksonville Jaguars with the 114th overall pick (4th round) in the 2011 NFL Draft.
+Shorts was selected by the Jacksonville Jaguars with the 114th overall pick (4th round) in the 2011 NFL draft.
 Shorts is the highest drafted player in Mount Union history and first player drafted by the Jaguars from a Division III school in franchise history.
 Shorts played sparingly in his rookie season, catching only two passes for 30 yards and a touchdown in 10 games.
 He missed the final six games in 2011 with a hamstring injury.
 In 2012, despite Jacksonville sharing an NFL-worst record of 2–14 with the Kansas City Chiefs, Shorts was a bright spot, leading the team in receiving yards (979), yards per reception (17.8), and touchdowns (7), with five touchdowns going for 40 yards or longer.
-He was placed on season-ending injured reserve on December 24, 2012 due to a concussion.
-In 2013, Shorts recorded 66 catches for 777 yards and three touchdowns.
-He was placed on injured reserve on December 17, 2013 with a groin injury.
-Shorts caught 53 catches for 577 yards and 1 touchdown.
+He was placed on season-ending injured reserve on December 24, 2012, due to a concussion.
+In Week 3 of the 2013 season, Shorts had eight receptions for a career-high 143 yards in a loss to the Seattle Seahawks.
+In the 2013 season, Shorts recorded 66 catches for 777 yards and three touchdowns.
+He was placed on injured reserve on December 17, 2013, with a groin injury.
+In the 2014 season, Shorts finished with 53 receptions for 557 yards and one touchdown in 13 appearances and starts.
 Shorts became a free agent after the 2014 season.